 I grew up in England and the US, and then lived in Sydney, Australia for more than 20 years, working as a book, magazine and web editor and writer.
 I’ve more than two decades of publishing experience and am the former editor of Gourmet Traveller WINE magazine.

 I have always written – as a teen it was terrible poetry, short stories and angst-ridden diaries – and have an enduring love of books and stories.
 I remember being so hungry for words that I would scour the cereal packets over breakfast and prowl my parents’ bookshelves in search of something new to read.

 At boarding school, I read my way through the junior library before being given special permission to read from the senior library – and went straight from pony books to Solzhenitsyn and John Wyndham.
 Discovering Jilly Cooper is one of the abiding happy moments of my teenage years.

 Ironically, when I changed jobs, it was almost always in pursuit of more writing, until finally I gathered my courage and began to write fiction – something I thought only people far cleverer than me could do.
-I am somewhat astonished that I am now the author of five novels.
+I am somewhat astonished that I am now the author of six novels.